 providing resources and training in dance management for dance artists and managers;

-inspiring, nurturing and growing appreciation for dance in the region;
+inspiring, nurturing and growing appreciation for dance in NYS;

 and advocating for the field at all layers of government, and in training our next generation of dance advocates.

 Community is central to all that we do at KineoLab.
-More than just an idea or a buzz word, community is the lifeblood of our organization, and that of the city and region that we serve.
+More than just an idea or a buzz word, community is the lifeblood of our organization, and that of the cities and regions that we serve.
 We aspire to cultivate collaborative communities for people of all ages, abilities, and backgrounds by:

 addressing conflict in our communities and providing sustainable solutions for those communities to transform themselves from the inside out;